erobot-dev/Flutter-Training/_posts/2021-11-01-course-outline.md

 date:   2021-11-01
 categories: education
 permalink: education/ouline
+author: Chen Darot
 ---
 # The trainng
 We want to share to new volunteer about mobile development with `FLUTTER` with EROBOT.
 We want to be able to develop a mobile application for our and society.

-The duration of training is 8-12 weeks and 3 days per week.
+> The duration of training is 8-12 weeks and 3 days per week.

 # The courses outline
 ## 1. Dart Language